jeeachoi/PCA_Shiny/README.md

 - Number of PCs to output? (define it as k, default k = 5).
 - Plot biplot (biplot shows genes with samples together)?
 If Yes, biplot will be generated.
 Nor recommended if the number of samples and genes are large.
 - Plot scree plot (variance explained plot)?
+- PCA plot with different coloring by conditions?
-- Output directory, will be set as home directory (~/) if it is empty.
+- Output directory, error will occour if not set.
 - 1. Output file name for biplot (pdf)
 - 2. Output file name for scree plot (pdf)
 - 3. Output file name for pairwise transformed data plot (pdf)